johnjqpublic/quotes/inspirational.md

 "Fight for the things that you care about, but do it in a way that will lead others to join you."
 -Ruth Bader Ginsburg

+[^1]: Interestingly, this quote is often mis-attributed to Mark Twain as:
+    *"If it's your job to eat a frog, it's best to do it first thing in the morning.
+And if it's your job to eat two frogs, it's best to eat the biggest one first."*
+    I think it fits Twain's personality.